Santhoshkumarse/India-s-Top-250-IMDB-Movies/README.md

-# India-s-Top-250-IMDB-Movies
-This dashboard analyzes India’s top 250 IMDB movies, featuring 8.848M audience ratings with an 8.19 average, a 2B box office collection, and 56K reviews.
-Top movies like *Jai Bhim* and *3 Idiots* have ratings of 8.0-8.7.
-Most films are rated 8.0-8.5.
-It tracks selections since 1955 and highlights diverse film industries.
+# India's Top 250 IMDB Movies: Insights and Analysis (Interactive Dashboard creation using PoewrBI)
+## Project Objective
+The objective of this project is to analyze and visualize India's top 250 IMDB movies to uncover key insights into audience preferences, rating distributions, box office performance, and industry contributions.
+It aims to provide an interactive overview of the evolution of Indian cinema, highlighting trends, top-performing films, and the diversity of regional film industries.